LuxenStudio/repo3/README.md

 Luxenstudio provides a simple API that allows for a simplified end-to-end process of creating, training, and testing Luxens.
 The library supports a **more interpretable implementation of Luxens by modularizing each component.**
 With more modular Luxens, we hope to create a more user-friendly experience in exploring the technology.
-Luxenstudio is a contributer friendly repo with the goal of buiding a community where users can more easily build upon each other's contributions.
+Luxenstudio is a contributor-friendly repo with the goal of building a community where users can more easily build upon each other's contributions.

 It’s as simple as plug and play with luxenstudio!